BEES-Tidy-Tuesdays/facilitator-resources/README.md

   - review the answers, i.e. when there are multiple ways to approach the problem.
   - mention any new package or function used in the session
   - ask everyone what they've learned from the session

+The facilitator tidy-up the compiled answers from the collaborative document, save it into an .Rmd format, and upload it to our repositories.

 # Resources